Frequently Asked Questions

 We love pop up tattoo parlours.
 Our pop up parlours open at different times of the year in different locations.
-Our current pop up which was in vibrant Shoreditch in London has now come to an end.
-Our next pop up will be in the summer between June – August 2022.
-We are taking bookings now.
-You can make your booking via our booking form.
-We also have a remote service and can come to you so you can have your henna or tattoo done in the comfort of your own home.
+Our pop ups at Boxpark in Shoreditch and John Lewis at Westfield Stratford have now ended.
+Follow us on social media for updates on future pop ups.
+We do however offer a Home service where you can have your tattoo or henna done in the comfort of your own home.

 Can you do any designs?

-We can do most designs and our artists can also create a bespoke design for you.
+We can do most designs and our Henna Artists can also create a bespoke design for you.